China’s ongoing love affair with gambling

 The ‘taboo’ culture

 So what is it that has made Macau such a gambling heavyweight amongst the former world leaders, Las Vegas and Atlantic City?
 In China, the Special Administrative Region of Macau is the only place in which gambling is legal, and hence millions of tourists flock there every year.
-In a country with a population of more than 1 billion, that’s quite a few pulls on the dark night rises slots.
+In a country with a population of more than 1 billion, that’s quite a few pulls on the slots.

 The rise to the top